Navy Interoperability: Making Weapons Work as One

 Symborski had just joined the research organization in 1984 when a CNA team testing the Aegis Weapon System determined that its advanced sensors and integrators were excellent at tracking aircraft, but much less effective at sharing that information effectively over data links.
 The research scientist recalls his manager saying, “Paul, go take a look at the link.”
 Symborski has been looking at data links ever since.

 Interoperability problems begin when one weapons system misinterprets or does not receive messages from another.
 Even though all messages are supposed to conform to certain data-link standards, each combat system has its own way of processing those messages.
 Among the most common symptoms of this ailment is that information displayed on the scopes of two or more weapons systems will disagree about the identity, velocity or location of a plane.
 One aircraft might appear as two tracks on a scope.
-“Bad things can happen with extra tracks,” warns Symborski, speaking from Naval Station Norfolk, where he has been posted since 2005.
+“Bad things can happen with extra tracks,” warns Symborski, speaking from Naval Station Norfolk, where he has been posted since 2005 as part of CNA’s Field Program.
 “You don’t want extra tracks.”

 The young analyst set about finding ways to quantify the problem, the beginning of a decades-long quest.
 Analyzing a series of field exercises as well as combat and non-combat operations, he compared the information depicted on scopes at different sites.
 “We reconstruct what the user had available to him on each platform: on the ship, at the missile battery, on the AWACS,” explains Symborski.
 “Then we compare that to say: ‘Are they the same?
 Are they different?
 How are they different?’”